-PDR is not only affordable but it is also faster and more convenient than the conventional way a body shop would repair it.
-When you choose PDR, there is absolutely no bondo, sanding, or painting done to your vehicle.
-This means there are no sand scratches or overspray issues.
+PDR is not only affordable but it is also faster and more convenient than conventional repair.
+When you choose PDR, there is absolutely no filler, sanding, or painting done to your vehicle.
+This means there are no chance for sand scratches or overspray issues.
 By removing your vehicles dents prior to selling or trading, the vehicle will look more appealing and bring more value.

-What is the body shops conventional method or way?
+What is the conventional method or way or fixing dents?

-The conventional way of repairing a dent is to fill the dent with bondo (body filler).
-When the bondo cures or hardens, a technician will sand it down smoothly.
+The conventional way of repairing a dent is to fill the dent with body filler.
+When the filler cures or hardens, a technician will sand it down smoothly.
 Primer will then be sprayed and sanded to get the minor imperfections out.
-The technician will mix paint to try and match the original paint job as closely as possible.
+The technician will mix paint to match the original paint job as closely as possible.
 Finally, the repaired panel(s) is painted with possibly having to blend (paint) additional panels to get the best color matching.

 How long does PDR take?

 Depending on the damage, PDR can be extremely efficient.
 Normal door dings caused from shopping carts, sports balls, or random objects can be repaired in a timely manner, usually less than an hour.
 On hail damaged vehicles, the amount of damaged and the size of dents, reflect the repair time.
 Some hail repairs can be a few hours and others may take up to 48 hours.
 Insurance companies of all types will most likely recommend PDR as the repair method since it saves the insurance companies money.
 Conventional repairs take longer since they may have to order parts, disassemble panels, prep, and paint.

 What type of dents can be fixed with PDR?